kubermatic/kubermatic/docs/proposals/opa-integration.md

 and what are the ones used in other clusters and projects the user has access to and suggest the difference.
 This could help users with saving time on adding the same constraints for multiple clusters.

-2. We could have more default constraintTemplates in the EE version.
+2. We could have more or all default constraintTemplates in the EE version.
 For example CTs that are useful for Kubermatic itself, like constraining the MachineDeployment flavors or OS.

-## Outstanding questions and possible issues

-1. Should OPA integration be implemented in user clusters by default or should users have a choice?

-2. Is it ok that we just support Gatekeeper v3?

-3. When rolling out the new Kubermatic version with gatekeeper, the user clusters which already exist will get the gatekeeper deployed.
-But there is a possibility that they already have their managed gatekeeper, what to do then?